|Born||Mark Simon Harrison|

 |Known for||Former CAPS United Football Club coach|

 Mark Harrison is the current coach for Highlanders Football Club and a former Caps United Football Club coach.
 Harrison would serve as the "Green Machine's" gaffer for a little under 5 months, from January 2015 to June 2015 and would throw in the towel citing that the financial challenges that the club went through had taken its toll on him and his family.

 Harrison started his football career in England where he turned out for Port Vale, making 70 appearances for the club.
 He was eventually transferred in a deal that sent him to Stoke City where he played his debut match against Manchester United at Old Trafford.
 After making his debut at Old Trafford, he only managed another six appearances before injuries derailed his career.
 In South Africa Harrison was also at one point voted South African Goalkeeper of the year.

 Harrison has coached several teams on the continent which include the like of Mpumlanga Black Aces, Chippa United, African Warriors and Bay Stars.
 At Mpumalanga, he initially started as an assistant before being promoted as head coach halfway through the season and took over for the remainder of the season after which he departed.
 Most of Harrison's coaching career in Africa has been in the South African league.
-He was also once in charge of Bay United by left the club to join Chippa United.April 2013 he also took charge of Chipppa United and never lost a game during that period but saw his team relegated before resiging at the end of the 2012-2013 season.
+He was also once in charge of Bay United by left the club to join Chippa United.April 2013 he also took charge of Chippa United and never lost a game during that period but saw his team relegated before resigning at the end of the 2012-2013 season.
 He was also put in charge of Golden Arrows.
 He is said to have returned to England for a while where he worked as goalkeepers coach for Bristol City and Everton.
 Having impressed, he was offered a contract by Oxford United where he had his longest coaching stint as an assistant.
 In Zimbabwe Harrison had coaching stints with CAPS United Football Club and Harare City Football Club.

 Mark Harrison holds a UEFA Class A coaching licence